tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 a feature to use the program ``sudo`` to set the suid bit of certain programs.
 This is not enabled by default and so this feature is reported as "not enabled."

-Now go ahead and switch back to the debug build that includes the tests.
+Now go ahead and switch back to the debug build that includes the examples and tests.

 ::

-  ./waf -d debug --enable-tests configure
+  ./waf -d debug --enable-examples --enable-tests configure

 The build system is now configured and you can build the debug versions of the |ns3| programs by simply typing,